malisovm/myTasks/README.md

 # Simple Kanban board

+This app was written as a study project to learn JS, React and MongoDB.
+It is a simplified replica of the Trello interface (a minimalistic Kanban-style task manager).
-This is a minimalistic Kanban-style task manager I wrote to study React.
-Supports creating tasks and columns, moving tasks between columns, changing their color as well as the bg-color of the app.
-All changes are preserved in a database (within a single "user").
+Supports creating tasks and columns, dragging'n'dropping tasks between columns, changing their color as well as the background color of the app.

 ### Stack